AmyLipscomb/password-generator/README.md

 As you can see within the screenshot, I also had to include a parseInt method in addition to the prompt method.
 The reason why is because the prompt question asks for numbers within a specific range.
 The formula that was used, reads, "If the password length is less than 8 or greater than 128, then it will come back as NaN (not a number)".

-For the confirm questions, I inserted a for loop.
-The purpose of the for loop, is to execute the same code, just with different values.
+For the confirm questions, I inserted a "for...of" statement.
+This statement creates a loop that operates on a sequence of values sourced from an iterable object, which in this case is an array.
+Regarding the password generator, the confirm will be true if the user selects the "okay" button for either the lowercase or uppercase letters.
+However, if a user chooses not to select both, then an alert will pop up, telling the user that at least one type is required in order to generate a password.

 Within the codes, I learned the importance of the following operators: